Are you one of those people who uses humor to deal with tough situations?

 That’s when the doc made his announcement: I have a perfectly healthy heart.
 He told me to look up at the monitor so he could show me.
-Everything was working as it should, there was no damage and no heart disease.
+Everything was working as it should, there was zero damage and no heart or artery disease.
 That’s great news; I’m very lucky!
 It just means that my heart event on Thursday afternoon is even more of a mystery.

 I didn’t get any stitches to close my tiny cath wound, but I did get a crazy medical clamp put on my wrist.
 The nurses had to check every ten minutes to see if I had lost any feeling in my hand.
 Each time they checked, they took a tiny bit of pressure off the clamp and then watched to see if I would start bleeding (I never did).
 After about an hour of this process, they were able to take the clamp off entirely.
 They told me not to move my wrist or arm much for about 24 hours, and not to lift anything heavy for about a week.

-That night, they kept taking blood to check my Troponin and blood thinner levels, but they at least dropped the frequency to just twice a night.
-I slept much better that night, mostly because I had booked a flight back to Kauai for the next day.
+That night, they continued taking blood to check my Troponin and blood thinner levels, but they dropped the frequency to just twice a night.
+I slept much better that night, mostly because I had booked an island-hopper flight back to Kauai for the next day.
 This crazy medical nightmare was coming to an end!

 Saturday, July 30